Kingsleyosborn/finalCapstone/README.md

 ![Screenshot_20230110_033202](https://user-images.githubusercontent.com/111707331/211593900-1a435eb5-9ca3-445a-acbd-1238399d5d94.png)

-The other function of this program is pretty much self explanatory.
+The other functions of this program are pretty much self explanatory.

 Enjoy!